 Bribie Island Butterfly House Experience

-When arriving at the Bribie Island Butterfly House, you’ll walk past the breeding lab and observe an engaging selection of hungry caterpillars devouring leaves.
+You will start your visit at the breeding lab where you can observe an engaging selection of hungry caterpillars devouring leaves.
+Don’t rush past this area, there are some very fascinating creatures here to witness.
 The stripy Monarch butterfly caterpillars were our favourite!

-As you enter the butterfly enclosure, you will find yourself immersed in a world of pure enchantment, where the delicate fluttering of butterfly wings fills the garden.
 Marvel at the awe-inspiring sight of hundreds of butterflies soaring freely in their outdoor sanctuary that provides a safe haven for them.
 The garden is immaculately maintained, and beautiful flowering plants fill the space.

 Here visitors can witness the striking beauty of an incredible collection of butterflies up close!
 Some of these butterflies, like Australia’s largest butterfly, the Cairns Birdwing, cannot be seen in the wild in Brisbane, let alone at such close proximity.